On the chromatic number of a simplicial complex: Proof of the Main Theorem

-where $\lambda^{j}_{max}$ is the largest eigenvalue of the $j$-th upper Laplacian operator $\Delta_{j}^{+}$ of $X$. \end{HD-Hoffman-theorem*} \begin{proof} Let $I\subset V$ be the largest $d$-independent set of vertices of $X$, i.e. there is no $d$-face with all vertices in $I$.
-Denote the complement $C=V\setminus I$ and $i=|I|$, $c=|C|$.
-Note that both $i$ and $c$ are positive.
-The desired inequality is obtained by bounding from above and below the number $|X^{1}(I,C)|$ of edges, i.e. 1-faces, with exactly one vertex in $I$.
+\end{proof} Now we turn to the proof of the Theorem~\ref{HD-Hoffman-theorem}. \begin{proof} Let $A\subseteq V$ be the largest independent set of vertices of $X$, in particular, there is no $d$-face with all vertices in $A$.
+Denote the complement $B=V\setminus A$ and $a=|A|$, $b=|B|$.
+Note that both $a$ and $b$ are positive.
+The desired inequality on the independence number is obtained by bounding from above and below the number $|X^{1}(A,B)|$ of 1-faces, i.e. edges, with exactly one vertex in $A$.

-A bound from above, we obtain, by considering a function $f_{0}\in C^{0}$ on the vertices of $X$:
+\paragraph{Upper bound:} Consider the function $f_{0}\in C^{0}$ on the vertices of $X$: